CNA Prep FAQs

 Southern Technical Institute does not require a criminal background check to attend the CNA Prep course.
 However, when you apply for the State of Florida CNA exam, a level 2, FBI criminal background screening is required.
 Southern Technical Institute has no affiliation or connection to the criminal background check and cannot give advice regarding your previous background record.

-Applicants with Criminal History: Any applicant who has ever been found guilty of, or pled guilty or no contest/nolo contendre to any charge other than a minor traffic offense must list each offense on the application.
+Any applicant who has ever been found guilty of or pled guilty or no contest/nolo contendre (regardless of adjudication) to any charge other than a minor traffic offense must list each offense on the application.
+Reckless driving, driving while license suspended or revoked (DWLSR), driving under the influence (DUI) or driving while impaired (DWI) are not minor traffic offenses for purposes of this question.
 Failure to disclose criminal history may result in denial of your application.
 Each application is reviewed on its own merits.

-Final Dispositions/Arrest Records: Final disposition records for offenses can be obtained at the clerk of the court in the arresting jurisdiction.
+Final Dispositions/Arrest Records – Final disposition records for offenses can be obtained at the clerk of the court in the arresting jurisdiction.
 If the records are not available, you must have a letter on court letterhead sent from the Clerk of the Court attesting to their unavailability.
+Arrest records would be obtained by the arresting agency (Sherriff’s Office, Police Department, etc.)